 This project examines the works of a range of French and Francophone poets, the majority of whom experiment in a wide range of different genres, including novels, plays, diaries, and notebooks.
 It focuses the works of Eugène Guillevic, Philippe Jaccottet, Édouard Glissant, and Marie-Claire Bancquart, amongst others.

-My first book – Yves Bonnefoy and Jean-Luc Nancy: Ontological Performance, coming out this year – explores how the French poet Yves Bonnefoy uses theatrical devices in his poetry in order to experiment with philosophical ideas about human subjectivity.
+Emily’s first book – Yves Bonnefoy and Jean-Luc Nancy: Ontological Performance, coming out this year – explores how the French poet Yves Bonnefoy uses theatrical devices in his poetry in order to experiment with philosophical ideas about human subjectivity.
 Comparing Bonnefoy’s poetry with Jean-Luc Nancy’s philosophy, it analyses how Bonnefoy uses the scene of poetic performance to expand our conception of communication, shifting it away from its merely semantic sense, and encouraging us to perceive it in physical, relational, and worldly terms.
-I explore how Bonnefoy uses the theatrical, sonorous, graphic, and material aspects of the textual performance to explore the physical and interactive nature of existence and to encourage us to understand our own subjectivity in similarly relational ways, as an activity that only comes into being through its intimate coexistence with other beings and other worldly presences.
+She explores how Bonnefoy uses the theatrical, sonorous, graphic, and material aspects of the textual performance to explore the physical and interactive nature of existence and to encourage us to understand our own subjectivity in similarly relational ways, as an activity that only comes into being through its intimate coexistence with other beings and other worldly presences.

-For Prelims, I teach the short literary texts for Paper III and the narrative texts for Paper IV to first-year students.
+For Prelims, Emily teaches the short literary texts for Paper III and the narrative texts for Paper IV to first-year students.

-I teach a wide range of texts for the Modern Period Paper to second- and final-year students, from nineteenth-century novels, to twentieth-century surrealist experimental texts and avant-garde theatre, to contemporary life writing.
-I particularly enjoy teaching the Paper XI Prescribed Authors in which students get a chance to explore the work of two authors in great depth.
-I teach Samuel Beckett, Marguerite Duras, Assia Djebar, and Roland Barthes for this paper.
-I gradually introduce students to different critical approaches to literature throughout the course and we cover some post-colonial, feminist, queer, and ecocritical theory in tutorials and seminars.
+She teaches a wide range of texts for the Modern Period Paper to second- and final-year students, from nineteenth-century novels, to twentieth-century surrealist experimental texts and avant-garde theatre, to contemporary life writing.
+Emily particularly enjoys teaching the Paper XI Prescribed Authors in which students get a chance to explore the work of two authors in great depth.
+She teaches Samuel Beckett, Marguerite Duras, Assia Djebar, and Roland Barthes for this paper.
+She gradually introduces students to different critical approaches to literature throughout the course and covers some post-colonial, feminist, queer, and ecocritical theory in tutorials and seminars.

-I give a lecture series each year entitled ‘Rupture and Reformulation: experiments in twentieth-century French prose and poetry’.
-I also teach the Methodologies Paper for the MSt course, ‘Key Questions in Critical Thought’.
+Emily gives a lecture series each year entitled ‘Rupture and Reformulation: experiments in twentieth-century French prose and poetry’.
+She also teaches the Methodologies Paper for the MSt course, ‘Key Questions in Critical Thought’.